BlueAmulet/SourceRTXTweaks/README.md

 <details>
 <summary>Technical info</summary>

-Search for the following set of bytes in engine.dll or client.dll: `83 C4 0C 83 F8 02 74`
+In engine.dll or client.dll, search for the following set of bytes: `83 C4 0C 83 F8 02 74`
 There should be several hits in 2 functions within engine.dll, and 1 function within client.dll.
 Replace the start of the functions with the following bytes: `32 C0 C3`
 This is equal to the following instructions: